roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 Ledger does everything you want by leaning in the Quantum State and dialing it up all the way up to 11.
 It's the most important card against most aggro matchups and can run away with the mirror if you manage to protect it well enough.
 Being able to remember the connive triggers on paper can be tricky sometimes, and planning ahead for stack wars is important.
->the typical example being not having a removal in hand with our oponent tapped out.
-You cantrip, find a Fiery Impulse, and even though spell mastery is online, you will trigger connive if you cast it.
+>The typical example being not having a removal in hand with our oponent tapped out.
+>You cantrip, find a Fiery Impulse, and even though spell mastery is online, you will trigger connive if you cast it.
 You can wait for the opponents turn to cast Fiery, but he might double spell in response and grow Shredder out of reach, or just Spell Pierce it.
 The option you have, is casting another spell, triggering connive, and with it on the stack, casting your Fiery Impulse.

 Shredder brought a mini game into the battlefield that's both skill intensive as well as extremely rewarding and it might take some time to get used to it.